- Health and Safety Committee

 11. Contact lenses (Top)

 Contact lenses should be worn when other forms of corrective eye wear are not suitable.
-Always wear goggles in case of splash hazards to prevent chemicals from getting between the lens and your eye.
+Always wear safety glasses, goggles or a face shield in case of splash hazards, to prevent chemicals from getting between the lens and your eye.

 12. Laboratory coats (Top)

 Lab coats are required by anyone working in a lab which uses chemicals and/or cultures microorganisms.
 Lab coats used in labs should not be worn in non-laboratory areas.
-Laboratory coats are to be worn INSIDE the laboratory BUT have to be removed when leaving the work area.
+Laboratory coats are to be worn INSIDE the laboratory or between labs, but removed when leaving the work area.

 13. Doors propped or wedged open (Top)